-It may be hoped that judges will respond to problems such as the one presented to my Court by the prisoner with AIDS in the way judges of have responded to new problems presenting in our legal systems over the centuries.
+Judges will respond to problems coming before them concerning AIDS in the way judges or have responded to new problems presenting in our legal systems over the centuries.
 In the absence of specific new laws they will, for the most part, reason to their conclusions by a process of analogy based upon earlier precedents.
 Let us hope they will reach their conclusions with compassion, and with an understanding of the interests which are at stake.
-Those interests will sometimes involve competition between the respective interests of the person with AIDS and of a community which must be protected from the further spread of this lethal condition.
+Those interests will sometimes involve a competition between the respective interests of the person with AIDS and of a community which must be protected from the further spread of this lethal condition.

 But what of the legislators and administrators?
-How will they respond?
+How will they respond in our region?
 There is no certainty that they will react, in every case, guided by logic and wise reflection.
 Sadly, some adventurers will react, seeking to aggrandise themselves, by playing upon community fear and prejudice.
 In democracies especially, but also in other political systems, there will be pressure for politicans to be seen to be doing something in the face of this new, frightening, growing epidemic.
 There will be pressure for them to do something - almost anything.
-If you are in any doubt about this, you should examine the history books and consider the ways in which even apparently civilised communities responded in the past to epidemics which had nothing like the potential of AIDS to cause international panic and alarm.9 actually operate to achieve the desired goal.
+If you are in any doubt about this, you should examine the history books and consider the ways in which even apparently civilised communities responded in the past to epidemics which had nothing like the potential of AIDS to cause international panic and alarm.9 appointment I was the Chairman of the Australian Law Reform Commission.
+In that time I had the opportunity to study the science of jurisprudence in operation.
+It was part of my task, in proposing laws for the Australian Government and Parliament, to consider the ways in which reforming legislation could actually operate to achieve the desired goal.
 In that study I had to consider, virtually every day, the differential impact of the sanctions and remedies which are available to the law maker pursuing a given goal.
-It must be said that often even well-meaning legislators pass statutes with little attention to the precise way in which legislation must be framed in order to achieve its defined goal.
+It must be said that orten even well-meaning legislators pass statutes with little attention to the precise way in which legislation must be framed in order to achieve its defined goal.
 Passing laws is, of course, the easy task of law makers.
 Targeting laws accurately upon identified objectives and translating enactments from the cold pages of statute books to actual operation: that is the difficult task.